Not all paints are the same. There are some paints that have been designed for a specific use such as elastomeric paint.

-For example, if you are elastomeric masonry sealer on the roof, make sure that the product is ideal for the roof’s material and the kind of slope you have in your home.
+For example, if you are applying an elastomeric masonry sealer on the roof, make sure that the product is ideal for the roof’s material and the kind of slope you have in your home.

 Also, there are few products that can be rolled and others that can be sprayed.

 When rolling or spraying, start working from one outer side towards the inward and then to the other side.

 Try to maintain wet edge to get the best results without any imperfections.

 Precaution and Tips when Applying Elastomeric Coating

 For making the application process easier and smooth here are few tips you may follow: